woledzki/Phabric/README.markdown

 ```

-*Note:* The example contains name and data translations.
+*Note:* The example contains name and data transformations.

 The step: